 Key Stage Four (Years 10 and 11)

 By law, all pupils study Religious Education (RE), to the end of their school life.
-The RE syllabus is based on the Norfolk County Agreed syllabus.
-Therefore RE is taught throughout school to GCSE level.
+RE is taught to all pupils at GCSE level and all pupils work toward this qualification.
+The RE syllabus followed is the AQA specification, taking into account the Norfolk Agreed Syllabus.
 Pupils are taught in mixed ability groups for the two years.
 In Year 10 and Year 11 pupils receive one hours a week of RE.

 The RE department currently follows the new AQA A specification 8062 at GCSE, Christianity & Islam are the two chosen religions to study beliefs, teachings and practices of both in detail.
 The four Religious, philosophical and ethical studies themes are; Theme A (Relationships and Marriage), B (Religion and Life), E (Religion, Crime and Punishment) & F (Religion, Human rights and Social Justice).
 This qualification is linear.
 Linear means that students will sit all their exams at the end of the course.
 There will be 2 exams lasting 1 hour 45 minutes each.